 He looked up towards the house.
 He couldn’t see anyone there.
 The well could be seen from the window, but his father had gone into town, and his mother was probably out on the other side, taking care of her flowers.

 He looked at the well again.
 The bug was gone.

 He heard something.
-A strange sound from the well.
+A strange sound.
 A voice.
 It sounded like a little boy, just like him.
 Calling.
 But what was he doing in the well?

 He walked closer.
 The well was taller than him, he had to climb up to be able to see.
 He could put his feet between the rocks like a ladder.
 He looked over the edge.
 There was something down there.
 Floating in the dark water.
 He leaned over to see better.
 It was a boy.
 Floating face down in the dark water.

 A sound behind him.
 A moan.

 He turned around.

 A shadow of a man.
 His face dark of pain and remorse.
 His eyes full of regret and sorrow.
 Jimmy let out a little scream.
 He moved away from it, towards the edge of the well.

 The cold water surrounded him, he didn’t know up from down.
 He touched a stone wall.
 He grasped for air as his head reached the surface.
 He saw the circular wall going up towards the sky far above.
 He held on to it, tried to climb.
 It was too slippery.